- Peter's Story

 But not all Canadians have access to this essential lifeline.

-According to a recent media report, in rural Canada, nearly 41 per cent of households don’t have access to high-speed internet.
+According to the CRTC, in rural Canada, 60 per cent of households don’t have access to high-speed internet.
 In northern communities, this is even worse.
 Without internet access and cell phone reception, we are leaving parts of the country behind.

 Justin Trudeau doesn’t seem to care about communities like where I grew up in rural Nova Scotia.
 He doesn’t care that these communities cannot take advantage of what technology can offer.